 Visiting a Patient

 Visits from family and friends are important to the health and recovery of our patients.
-The Nebraska Medical Center also considers issues such as adequate rest, privacy, security, infection control and confidentiality important to any hospitalization.
+Nebraska Medicine also considers issues such as adequate rest, privacy, security, infection control and confidentiality important to any hospitalization.
 Child visitation is welcomed when appropriate.
 Children must be accompanied by an adult at all times.
 Our goal is to create a calm, quiet and healing environment.
 Headphones and earplugs are available upon request.
 If you have a concern about the noise level in your area, please contact a member of your care team.

 - Finding a patient’s room: